TylerE-WECIB/Bario-Bare/README.md

 # Bario-Bare
 Bario-Bare is a collection of minigames that must be completed within the time limit.
+Get as far as you can without running out of lives.
 To play, download and run bariobare.exe

 There are 4 minigames that can be rolled: